Practical Leadership Training

 Anabaptism and Professional Organizations | Three-part webinar series | March 31, April 14, April 28 • 7–8:30 p.m.
 ET | Instructor: Jeremy Shue

 In this series of webinars, we’ll investigate how Anabaptism strengthens, challenges and transforms the way we work and run our businesses and organizations.
-Register for the topics that interest you, or sign up for all three!
+Register for the topics that interest you:

 From Fixing to Listening: Coaching for Leaders | Webinar | April 15 • 2–3:30 p.m.
 ET | Instructor: Shana Peachey Boshart